fberrez/writeflow/apps/frontend/README.md

 ### Custom Hooks

-- **useWritingStats**: Tracks word count, character count, session time, and progress
+- **useWritingStats**: Tracks word count, character count, session time, and dual goal progress
-- **useAudio**: Manages Web Audio API for typewriter sounds
-- **useParticles**: Creates and manages particle effects on keystrokes
+- **useParticles**: Creates and manages particle effects on keystrokes and goal celebrations
-- **useWritingModes**: Handles focus mode behaviors (no-delete, no-copy-paste)
+- **useWritingModes**: Handles focus mode behaviors (no-delete, no-paste, redact mode)
+- **useGoalCelebration**: Manages confetti celebrations when goals are reached

 ## Design Philosophy

 WriteFlow is designed to create an **addictive writing experience** that encourages flow state through:

-1. **Immediate feedback** - Real-time stats and visual effects
+1. **Immediate feedback** - Real-time stats and visual particle effects
 2. **Gentle constraints** - Focus modes that remove distractions
+3. **Smart session management** - Explicit start/stop controls with settings that lock during active sessions
+4. **Dual goal system** - Choose between word count or timer-based targets
-3. **Gamification** - Progress bars, streaks, and goals
+5. **Gamification** - Progress bars, streaks, goals, and confetti celebrations
-4. **Immersive atmosphere** - Dark theme, glassmorphism, and sound effects
+6. **Warm aesthetic** - Stone theme with glassmorphism effects that are easy on the eyes
+7. **Persistent experience** - All data automatically saved and restored

 The interface prioritizes the writing experience above all else, with minimal UI that stays out of the way while providing essential feedback and motivation.
+The session management ensures focus by locking settings until goals are reached, while the timer continues running for accurate session tracking.